Any university student can write, right?

 Skills you get when you study writing

 The skills you get from the Writing major range from writing your own content, across a wide variety of formats, to reviewing and understanding existing works.
+You'll explore different types of writing and ways of creating content.

 “You’ll get expert guidance from prolific, award-winning authors on how to improve your creative writing skills in poetry, genre fiction, creative non-fiction, screenplays and forms you haven’t even heard of yet,” says Tom.